Projector headlights

 This type of lens excels at collecting divergent light rays and redirecting them into a straighter path.
 So it doesn’t really magnify the light as some “experts” claim as much as it collects and aims the available light.

-The diagram below shows how a single projector headlight with a cutoff shield shutter can produce both high and low beams.
+The diagram below shows how a single headlight with a cutoff shield shutter can produce both high and low beams.

-Advantages or projector headlights
+Advantages of projector headlights

 • They’re significantly brighter than reflector headlights.